 The adoption “raises major legal, transparency, and economic policy challenges,” the IMF said, adding that they are assisting the region and the CAR’s authorities in addressing the concerns posed by the new law.

-The decision means that bitcoin must be accepted as payment alongside the existing currency.
+Adoption of the law would mean that bitcoin must be accepted as payment alongside the existing currency.

 Only one other country – El Salvador – has made bitcoin legal tender, promising that it would help boost the nation’s economy.
 But despite the launch of an app and inducements to sign up, uptake has been very low.